 Follow East House Online

 Located on The Ingram Commons, East House provides modern features in a classic structure.
-Approximatley 100 students live in East House.
-The building was completely renovated in 1987-88 and further renovations took place in the summers of 2005 and 2006.
+Approximately 100 students live in East House.
+Originally built in 1924, the building was completely renovated in 1987-88 and further renovations took place in the summers of 2005 and 2006.
 There is a study lounge, television lounge, and full-size kitchen on the second floor.
 The Faculty Head of House lives in an apartment on the second floor.
 The first floor consists of mechanical rooms, and the office of the Area Maintenance Supervisor.